-The MA in Global Social Policy at York is being spearheaded by Professor Bob Deacon, who has recently joined the Department as an Honorary Professor.
-The MA taught by a number of internationally leading scholars in the area, including Kevin Farnsworth, Chris Holden, John Hudson and Zoe Irving and Stefan Kuhner
+The MA in Global Social Policy at York began in 2015 and is being spearheaded by Professor Bob Deacon, who joined the Department as an Honorary Professor.
+The MA taught by a number of internationally leading scholars in the area, including Kevin Farnsworth, Chris Holden, John Hudson and Zoe Irving.

 The study of Global Social Policy is an area of increasing interest, both academically and as an applied subject, in the context of the growing importance of supranational and international social policy discourse and policy interventions to tackle social problems.

 This new programme in Global Social Policy uniquely examines regional and global perspectives on Social Policy.
 It provides students with the necessary tools to critically analyse global social policy responses and solutions to global social problems and their implications for nation states.
 It will also offer students the opportunity to undertake a research placement with a relevant organisation working in the area of global social policy.

 The MA in Global Social Policy offers a combination of taught coursework and a supervised dissertation, giving you the opportunity to develop detailed knowledge of social policy in a global context and to examine, through your own guided research project, aspects of social policy in which you have a particular interest.